MantangGuo/LFCA/README.md

 We provide MATLAB code for preparing the training and test data.
 Please first download light field datasets, and put them into corresponding folders in LFData.

 ## Test
 We provide the pre-trained model for 2 -> 49 task on Lytro dataset.
+(We calculated the average PSNR and SSIM between the reconstructed LFs and ground-truth ones in Y channel to conduct quantitative comparisons of different methods, which is a misstatement in our paper.)

 To test, run:
 ```
 python lfca_test.py